isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

   Fixed the Error when attempting to playback content on Apple TV, which  prevent  playback completely
 * (ZD #32146)- No `PTMediaPlayerStatusError` is received for HLS Live content on blocking iOS 11 dev beta

-  No `PTMediaPlayerStatusError` is received for HLS Live and VOD content on blocking using Charles (Drop connection and 403)
+  No `PTMediaPlayerStatusError` is received for HLS Live and VOD content on blocking using Charles (Drop connection and 403).

-* (ZD #29242) - Airplay Video Playback Fails with Ads Enabled
+* (ZD #29242) - Airplay Video Playback Fails with Ads Enabled.

-  When ads are enabled and AirPlay is enabled starting playing a video, video playback never starts and no error is shown
+  When ads are enabled and AirPlay is enabled starting playing a video, video playback never starts and no error is shown.

-* (ZD#33341) - `DRMInterface.h` triggers build warnings in Xcode 9
+* (ZD#33341) - `DRMInterface.h` triggers build warnings in Xcode 9.

-  Fixed two block prototypes in `DRMInterface.h` which were missing the word 'void' in their parameter lists
+  Fixed two block prototypes in `DRMInterface.h` which were missing the word 'void' in their parameter lists.

-* (ZD#31979) - Does not compile/run when it is iOS 10 or later for iPhone 7/iPhone7+
+* (ZD#31979) - Does not compile/run when it is iOS 10 or later for iPhone 7/iPhone7+.

-  Fixed Compiling IB documents for earlier than iOS 7 is no longer supported
+  Fixed Compiling IB documents for earlier than iOS 7 is no longer supported.

-* (ZD#32920) - white blank screen within an Ad break and no Ad break completion
+* (ZD#32920) - Blank screen within an Ad break and no Ad break completion.

-  When an Ad break is presenting Ad instances and after an ad instance is finished, a white blank screen is shown
+  When an Ad break is presenting Ad instances and after an ad instance is finished, a blank screen is shown.

-* (ZD#32509) - Disable iOS 11 screen  recoding Disable screen recording on iOS 11
+* (ZD#32509) - Disable iOS 11 screen  recoding Disable screen recording on iOS 11.

-* (ZD#33179) - Intermittent event failure on iOS11
+* (ZD#33179) - Intermittent event failure on iOS11.

-  Fixed the event failure on iOS 11
+  Fixed the event failure on iOS 11.

 **Version 1.4.40** (1.4.40.72)